dekarrin/ictiobus/docs/ictcc.md

 Inside of the frontend package, there will be the tokens package.
 This contains all of the token classes for the language as well as a single `ByID()` function which will return the token class that was created for the given text token class ID.
-The ID will match the name of token class given in the FISHI spec the frontend was generated from.
+The ID will match the name of the token class given in the FISHI spec the frontend was generated from.
 The tokens package is separate from the main one for historical reasons and may eventually be remerged back into the frontend package.

 The frontend package's `Frontend()` function has a signature that varies depending on how ictcc was invoked.
 By default, since the returned type of